We

 helpful in counseling a patient about this

-a 24 year old Hispanic female.
-The negative
+a 24 year old Hispanic female with a history

 T-scores show evidence that this young lady

-has lower bone density than females age 30
+has slightly lower bone density than females age 30

 (T-Score) or females her age (Z-Score).